 Third, the temperature on the surface and in the interior of the vehicle can increase dramatically when exposed to sunlight, especially in the summer, indicating the thermal tolerance of hitchhiking species may play an important role in determining their colonization success (Nixon et al. 2019).
 Arboreal ants are generally more heat- and drought-tolerant than ground-dwelling ants are (Hood and Tschinkel 1990, Leahy et al. 2022), which could potentially translate into a higher probability of successful establishment at the destination due to better survival chance with high temperatures on or in the vehicle.

+It is likely that few vehicle owners would be aware of ant hitchhiking behavior, and even fewer would post their observations to Facebook.
+Nonetheless, we were able to record 52 hitchhiking cases over a seven-year period.
+Therefore, even though we were not able to estimate the frequency of ant hitchhiking in this study, we believe that this phenomenon should be more common than what the number in our dataset suggests.
 To our knowledge, this is the first report profiling active ant hitchhiking on vehicles via citizen science efforts, highlighting the importance of establishing a predictive framework for forecasting future hitchhikers based on behavioral, morphological, physiological, and ecological traits of ant species.
 Such a framework will help facilitate the development of effective management strategies for mitigating ant invasions via active hitchhiking on vehicles.

 References